Zabala9/JS-proyect/README.md

 - Monday: Introduce the abilities for the character.
 - Tuesday: Include instruction page.
 - Wednesday: Introduce multiple levels.
-- Thursday morning: Refine last details.
+- Thursday morning: Refine last details and deploy to Github pages.